-You should configure AM to sign and/or encrypt stateless sessions for security purposes.
-Because decrypting and verifying the session can be an expensive operation on each request, AM caches the decrypt sequence in memory to improve performance.
+You should configure AM to sign and/or encrypt stateless sessions and authentication sessions for security reasons.
+As decrypting and verifying the session may be an expensive operation to perform on each request, AM caches the decrypt sequence in memory to improve performance.